Marcus Forss: 2023–2025

+2025–26 season and loan to Bolton Wanderers

+After making just two substitute appearances during the opening three weeks of the 2025–26 season, Forss joined League One club Bolton Wanderers on loan until the end of the season.

 International career

 Forss was capped by Finland at U17, U18, U19 and U21 level.
 He captained the U19 team, but was not included in the squad for the 2018 European U19 Championship on home soil due to club commitments.
 Good goalscoring form at club level saw Forss receive his maiden call up to the senior team for a series of three matches in November 2020.
 He made his debut with a start in a friendly versus France and scored the opening goal in the 2–0 victory.
 Forss was named in Finland's Euro 2020 squad and made two substitute appearances prior to the team's group stage exit.
 He made two appearances during Finland's failed 2022 World Cup qualification campaign, scoring one goal, which came in a 3–1 victory over Bosnia and Herzegovina in the penultimate group stage match.

 Personal life

 Forss hails from a football family.
 His father Tero Forss and brother Niclas are both involved in football, and his grandfather is former Finland international Rainer Forss.
 Growing up he was a Manchester United supporter.